duncanbradley/thesis/intro.md

 Throughout history, data visualisations have provided insights on the dominant topics of the day, from science and healthcare to civil rights and warfare.
 Identifying the first use of visualistion is impossible, but it is clear that humans have used graphic forms to display numerical information for millennia.
 For example, on a clay tablet dating from 3100-3000 BC, circles and semicircles represent the quantities of the beer rations which were used to pay workers (MacGregor, 2010).
 Other early visualisations include geographical maps and astronomical diagrams plotting the movements of the planets.
 The 18th Century saw the development of many common formats used today, such as bar charts, line charts, and pie charts, all of which are typically credited to William Playfair (Friendly, 2006).
 However, the late 19th Century has been described as ‘The Golden Age of Statistical Graphics’ (Friendly, 2006, pg.
 13), generating innovations in the representation of large datasets.

-In 1855, John Snow produced a map showing the spatial distribution of cholera deaths in an area of London by displaying a dot at the location where each victim had lived.
+In 1855, John Snow produced a map showing the spatial distribution of cholera deaths in an area of London by displaying a mark at the location where each victim had lived.
 Deaths clustered near a contaminated water pump substantiated the claim that infected water sources spread this disease (Friendly, 2006).
 This revealed how data visualisations can demonstrate previously overlooked patterns and relationships.
 In 1857, Florence Nightingale visualised fatalities in the Crimean war, using a format known as a ‘coxcomb’ or ‘rose diagram’ ().
 Each month’s death toll was represented by the size of a segment projecting from the chart’s centre point ().
 Crucially, the use of colour to distinguish between different causes of death revealed that unsanitary conditions in hospitals were a bigger threat to life than the battlefield ().
 This convinced the British Government to reform…, demonstrating the persuasive power of data visualisation.
 In 1861, Charles Joseph Minard plotted Napoleon’s Russian invasion and subsequent retreat with an increasingly diminishing army.
 Part map, part flow diagram, and part line chart, it is a paragon of information density, representing six variables in a single graphic (Tufte, 1983).

 Although the above visualisations may appear to reveal major findings for the first time, none of Snow, Nightingale, or Minard used these visualisations to perform their initial analysis.
 Instead, these visualisations were used for the purposes of persuasion and storytelling (Kosara and Mackinlay, 2013).
 This is a testament to effectively of data visualisations as rhetorical devices, rather than analytical tools.
 Furthermore, historically significant data visualisations have not always achieved the recognition and response they sought at the time.
 W.E.B.
-Du Bois’ data visualisation exhibit on the oppression and development of Black Americans won prizes and medals at the 1900 Paris Exposition, but was ignored by the mainstream American press ().
+Du Bois’ data visualisation exhibit on the oppression and development of Black Americans won prizes and medals at the 1900 Paris Exposition (Du Bois, 1900), but was generally overlooked by the mainstream American press (Forrest, 2018).

 It is necessary to acknowledge that the history of data visualistion is rather sparse, and to recognise *contemporary* work in this discipline (Kosara, 2016).
 Recent innovations in software have generated visualisations with interactive or dynamic elements (Friendly, 2006), but straightforward static visualisations have not disappeared.
 Indeed, one particularly succesful case is the powerfully simple ‘warming stripes’ visualisation (Ed Hawkins).
 This design uses coloured stripes to display average global temperature from 1850 to the present, highlighting the rapid increase in recent years using increasingly darker reds.
 By eschewing date labels, text, and a colour legend, only the essential elements remain.
 Accordingly, this visualisation has been reproduced in various unlikely settings for a data visualisation (e.g., music festivals), and has earnt a reputation as a recognisable symbol of the climate emergency.